cs3157-borowski/guides/multipass_vscode.md

 In the future, to open your project in VS Code using the Multipass VM, follow these steps:

 1. Start your Multipass VM if it's not already running:

    ```bash
    multipass start primary
    ```

 2. Open VS Code.
 3. Click the Remote Window icon (green/blue icon in the bottom-left corner of VS Code).
-4. Select Connect to Host... and choose multipass-local-vm.
+4. Select Connect to Host... and choose multipass-local-vm. f

 ## Troubleshooting